• Skip to primary navigation

 11. Lamington National Park

 So expansive are the Gondwana Rainforests of Australia that Springbrook National Park isn’t the only national park within its borders.
-Another is Lamington National Park, known just as much for its beautiful wildlife as the dense rainforest in which it’s found.
+Another is Lamington National Park, known just as much for its beautiful wildlife as for the dense rain forest in which it’s found.
 While it’s possible to find the little pademelons and bandicoots that live in the undergrowth, Lamington National Park is best known for its bowerbirds.
-These birds are particularly interesting as they build little arches from sticks and arches to impress mates.
-To see the forest from a fresh perspective, head to the O’Reilly’s Tree Top Walk and explore forest canopy with its network of walkways and suspension bridges.
+These birds are particularly interesting as they build little arches from sticks to impress mates.
+To see the forest from a fresh perspective, head to the O’Reilly’s Tree Top Walk and explore the forest canopy with its network of walkways and suspension bridges.

-Getting there: You’ll need your own vehicle to reach this national park which lies around 2 hours drive from Brisbane.
+Getting there: You’ll need your own vehicle to reach this national park, which lies around two hours from Brisbane.

 Flower Festival in Toowoomba, QLD, Australia